 The Pilot shall conduct the Flight in accordance with the Flight instructions;

-The Pilot shall, at the end of the Flight, deliver all the pictures taken on-site to Sitemark in accordance with this Documentations.
+At the end of the Flight, the Pilot shall deliver all the pictures taken on-site to Sitemark per this Documentation.

 The Pilot shall fly the entire block without any breaks (change of batteries only);